The Educational Theatre Association’s network of

 individual chapter leadership.

-- Begin your state-wide advocacy efforts by reaching out to your state chapter director to help organize a coordinated theatre action advocacy plan.
+- Begin your state-wide advocacy efforts by reaching out to your chapter director to help organize a coordinated theatre action advocacy plan.

 - Know who your state senator and house representative is.